WizardLoop/GetAnyMessage/.github/SECURITY.md

 This security policy applies to:

-- The source code in [JewishPulse GitHub repository](https://github.com/WizardLoop/JewishPulse)
+- The source code in [GetAnyMessage GitHub repository](https://github.com/WizardLoop/GetAnyMessage)
-- Data handling, language parsing, and Shabbat timing APIs usage within the bot
 - Webhooks or API integrations developed under this project

 ---